What are social security bend points?

 Next, the second bend point is between $996 and $6,002.
 There, you only get 32% back.

-Finally, above that amount, you only earn 15% of your AIME.
+Finally, you only earn 15% of your AIME above that amount.
 And above $11,900 (the third bend point), you no longer increase your PIA.

-By the way, to get the maximum amount, you would have needed to earn the maximum wage base back in 1986 (it was $42,000) and continued to earn above the wage base for 35 years.
+To get the maximum amount, you would have needed to earn the maximum wage base in 1986 ($42,000) and continue to earn above the wage base for 35 years.

 On to the main point of the blog: how many years does it take a high earner to get to their first and second bend point?